CSBSJU/CSCI-130/files/labs/Lab03/Lab-I.md

    \newpage

-1. Use **File Explorer** to navigate to the folder containing your final version of your project `VideoRentalStore_Part3` in your lab folder.
-   Copy and paste this project in the same folder, and then right-click on the copy to rename it as `VideoRentalStore_Part4`.
-Launch VS Express and use it to open the project `VideoRentalStore_Part4`.

-   Use your `VideoRentalStore_Part4` program to complete the following test table for the different input values shown on the left.
+1. Use your `VideoRentalStore_Part3` program to complete the following test table for the different input values shown on the left.
 This activity is known as program testing which is common practice in computer programming.
    The importance of this seemingly tedious activity cannot be overstated!